 Except as described below, the fee charged will never be based on the capital gains or the capital appreciation of any funds or any part of any funds of any client.
-Fees, as permitted under Rule 205-3 under the Investment Advisers Act of 1940, will be permitted for certain sophisticated, accredited investors.
+Fees, as permitted under Rule 205-3 under the Investment Advisers Act of 1940, will be permitted for certain sophisticated, acreercredited investors.
 We receive performance-based fees for a limited number of clients.
 Clients include, Berkshire Partnership ("BP"), and at the request of certain qualified clients, as defined by the rule, are the only advisory clients under contract that have the potential to pay a performance fee to Berkshire.
 The receipt of performance-based fees for certain accounts may create a conflict of interest; in that Berkshire may have an incentive to make investments that are riskier than would be the case without a performance-based fee.

-Berkshire provides investment management advice to a variety of different clients, including special portfolios and institutional accounts, ERISA accounts and investment partnerships.
+Berkshire provides investment management advice to a variety of different clients, including special portfolios and institutional accounts, ERISA accounts, an ETF, and investment partnerships.
 Some of these accounts present a conflict of interest for Berkshire, as our employees or related parties may have an interest in such accounts.
 Certain investment professionals manage both accounts with and without such conflicts of interest.
 Berkshire mitigates potential conflicts in this area by the use of portfolio managers who are responsible for the determination of target holdings and weighting for each strategy.
 This may be an incentive to favor one account over another account.
+From time to time, Berkshire will invest client assets in BDVG, however, Berkshire does not charge client advisory fees on the asset values of BDVG in client accounts.
 We are conscious of these and other potential conflicts and have designed order allocation procedures to ensure that clients are treated fairly over time.